 Best Rates For Drivers With No Recent Accidents

 Is your driving record spotted with accidents?
 Or are you one of the lucky drivers who have never been involved in a collision?

 If your driving history is crash-free, you should be eligible for very cheap car insurance in Montana because insurance companies will see you as less of a liability.
-This is especially true of you get a quote from Allstate and Progressive—the two companies that our study identified as having the most affordable car insurance rates in Montana for drivers with no accidents.
+This is especially true of you get a quote from State Farm—the company that our study identified as having the most affordable car insurance rates in Montana for drivers with no accidents.

 Best Rates For Teen Drivers